plops/cl-kotlin-generator/examples/04_usbcam/README.md

 - i try to open it in android studio in the hope that this downloads less
+- after the build the camera-samples directory has 95MB (instead of 58MB)
 - i tried the app on android 11 and 7 and it doesn't list the external camera on any of them